strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 export default memo(HomePage);
 ```

-The content of you page will only be displayed if the request has return something.
+The content of your page will only be displayed if the request has returned something.
-We strongly advise you to take a look at the helper-plugin which deserve to have this name.
+We strongly advise you to take a look at the helper-plugin which deserves to have this name.
 You can find the source code of the `LoadingIndicatorPage` component [here](https://github.com/strapi/strapi/blob/0f9b69298b2d94b31b434bd7217060570ae89374/packages/core/helper-plugin/lib/src/components/LoadingIndicatorPage/index.js).

 #### Settings page

 We created a settings API in a previous section.
-Now is the time to create the settings view in the admin to be able to intereact with it.
+Now is the time to create the settings view in the admin to be able to interact with it.
-By default Strapi creates an Homepage folder, the one you just played with, but it doesn't create the Settings which is needed to implement a settings section for your plugin in the main settings view.
+By default, Strapi creates a Homepage folder, the one you just played with, but it doesn't create the Settings which is needed to implement a settings section for your plugin in the main settings view.

 We need to create the necessary HTTP requests from the admin.